ManageIQ/ansible-manageiq-automate/README.md

 =========

 The `manageiq-automate` role allows for users of ManageIQ Automate to modify and add to the Automate Workspace via an Ansible Playbook.
-The role includes a module `automate_workspace` which does all the heavy lifting needed to modify or change the Automate Workspace.
+The role includes a module `manageiq_automate` which does all the heavy lifting needed to modify or change the Automate Workspace.

 Requirements
 ------------

 ManageIQ has to be Gaprindashvili (G Release) or higher.

-The example playbook makes use of the `automate_workspace` module which is also included as part of this role.
+The example playbook makes use of the `manageiq_automate` module which is also included as part of this role.

 Role Variables
 --------------